julian10m/julian10m.github.io/_posts/2021-03-07-Logistic-Regression-Softmax-Regression.md

 \end{align}
 $$

 Since this mathematical expression resembles the one used in information theory to obtain the "cross-entropy" between two probability distributions, then this cost function is usually referred to as the **cross-entropy loss function**.
-An important, and convenient, characteristic of this function that it is convex, i.e., it has a minimum, and this minimum is unique and thus absolute.
+An important, and convenient, characteristic of this function is that it is convex, i.e., it has a unique minimum, which is thus an absolute minimum of the function.

 #### Interpreting the Loss Function